|

 cost.
 What "reasonable" means for the ISU is still

+to be known.
 I think the talk of low cost hardware is due to a realization

 at the ISU that a manual version of the New Judging System